dgraph-io/dgraph/wiki/content/deploy/index.md

 The recommended minimum RAM to run on desktops and laptops is 16GB.
 Dgraph can take up to 7-8 GB with the default setting `-lru_mb` set to 4096; so having the rest 8GB for desktop applications should keep your machine humming along.

 On EC2/GCE instances, the recommended minimum is 8GB.
-It's recommended to set `-lru_mb` to half of RAM size.
+It's recommended to set `-lru_mb` to one-third of RAM size.

 ## See Also